trentlarson/P2P-Docs/README.md

 * To disable the app calling Appcelerator (for tracking), add this in tiapp.xml inside ti:app element:
   <analytics>false</analytics>
 * You may have problems running the node server, because:
-  * I haven't checked in a Windows version.
   * I haven't checked in a Linux or Windows version of sqlite3.
   * I have checked in the Resources/node_modules/sqlite-osx build and sqlite3_bindings.node files, which are in .gitignore in that module.
 They're built on OSX 10.6.8.
 * When updating versions, make sure to change in both places: tiapp.xml and nodeApp.js